yescallop/quickperm-rs/README.md

 A minimum-overhead Rust implementation of the [QuickPerm Algorithm](https://www.quickperm.org/).

-This crate provides quick approaches for generating permutations of both constant and dynamic size.
+This crate provides quick approaches for generating permutations of both constant and dynamic length.